d3fin3d/staff/guidelines.md

 rule break is worth 2 points or more.

   * Do not stack infractions for related content.
-If a member pastes the same rule breaking content numerous times in quick succession, infract them once only.
+If a member pastes the same rule breaking content numerous times in quick succession, infract them only once.
 If they continue breaking the same rule after their infraction, infract again.
-If a member breaks two rules within one post, infract once but add both reasons into the infraction message.
-Similarly, if a member breaks rules on two separate occasions within the same thread, again infract once but add both reasons into the infraction message.
-An exception should be made to these guidelines if any rule breaks are worth 2 points or more.

-  * Content that is no longer current should not be infracted.
-Rule breaking posts which are over a month old may still be edited or hidden where necessary however please do not issue an informal/infraction.
+  * If a user breaks different rules across different topics, then seperate infractions should be issued.
+Spam topics are exempt from this rule and should be done in one infraction.

   * Do not add smileys within infraction messages.
 Infractions exist as a formal warning and/or informal reminder of the rules.
 Including smileys within infraction notices only serves to dilute the importance of the message.